-For an A grade on the frequency part of the rubric, you need to post the following within a blog period.
-Note however that grade for a blog period is primarily determined by the quality of posts.
+For an A grade on the frequency part of the rubric (see end of this syllabus), you need to post the following within a blog period.
+Note however that a grade for a blog period is primarily determined by the quality of posts.
 Outstanding posts can make up for a deficit of posts; the right number of posts can still get a D (or lower) if the other criteria for an A are not achieved.
+Note that the Initial Blog Post does NOT count towards the numbers in Blog Period 1.

-Blog Period 1 Blog Period 2 Blog Period 3
+Blog Period 1 Aug 23-Sept 16 Blog Period 2 Sept 17-Oct 21 Blog Period 3 Oct 22-Dec 2

-Aug 25-Sept 18 Sept 19-Oct 23 Oct 24-Dec 4

-Number of posts 5 6 6
+Number of posts 3 5 5

-Number of comments 13 16 16
+Number of comments 10 15 15